Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme_developer.txt

 If you want to hack the source, it's very simple:
 - from Eclipse menu choose: File / Import... / External plug-ins and Fragments
 - choose Projets with source folders
-- select rk.eclipse.javacc.1.4.0 on the left
+- select sf.eclipse.javacc.1.4.0 on the left
 - clic Add--> in the middle
 - clic Finish on the bottom right

-You have now have a project rk.eclipse.javacc you can modify.
+You have now a project sf.eclipse.javacc you can modify.

 eg.
-- open rk.eclipse.javacc.action.JJFormat.java
+- open sf.eclipse.javacc.action.JJFormat.java
 - add 2 lines afer  public void run(IAction action) {
     IWorkbenchWindow w = PlatformUI.getWorkbench().getActiveWorkbenchWindow();
     MessageDialog.openInformation(w.getShell()," My Hack "," Format action");